 We are planning additional outreach and education to inform the community about speed cameras in advance of their implementation.

 Staff are working on school zone guidelines, which include specifications for setting speed limits in school zones.
-Per the Vision Zero Action Plan, staff are recommending permanent 20mph speed limits on neighborhood streets within 60 feet of a school access point.
-Staff plan to test out the new reduced speed limit policy and engineering plans in a few school zones before adding them at all school zones countywide.
+Per the Vision Zero Action Plan, staff are recommending permanent 20mph speed limits on neighborhood streets within 600 feet of a school access point.
+See below for school slow zone and school zone retrofit updates:

 The Vision Zero Team presented to the County Board in November to request an adjustment to Chapter 14.2 of the County Code to specify permanent 20mph speed limits on 58 street segments within 13 school zones (areas within 600 feet of schools).
 The County Board approved the proposal and code changes.
 Therefore, demonstration school slow zones are being installed through early 2022.
-For more information:
+For more information on the demonstrations:

 - Check out the School Slow Zones StoryMap, which provides background information and explains the proposal.

-- Look at the proposed slow zone maps for each school and learn more about our plan and timeline in this presentation.
+- Look at the slow zone maps for each school demonstration and learn more about our plan and timeline.